JeffJetton/atari-examples/bbones/bbones5.md

 3. Add an `incdir` instruction before your `include` instructions, which adds a directory to dasm's list of places to look when it tries to find your include files.
    * Example: `incdir "../"`
    * Same drawback as option #2: You have to update all your source code files if you ever move your include file directory.
-4. Use just the file names (as in option #1), but give the directory for your include files as a compile-time option.
+4. Use just the file names (as in option #1), but give the directory for your include files as a command-line option.
 In dasm, that would look like this:
    * `dasm mygame.asm -f3 -omygame.bin -I../_includes`
-   * More of a pain when compiling the program, but more flexible overall.
+   * More of a pain when building the program, but more flexible overall.

 The examples in this project do not specify paths in the `include` statements or set a search directory using `incdir`, so you'll have to either use methods 1 or 4, or edit the code to accomodate methods 2 or 3.